An 1,100-Square-Foot Cape Cod Home That Proves You Don't Have to Sacrifice Style in a Small Space

 Without a closet, the girls' bedroom relies on drawers for clothes storage.
 Brooke spotted this pink vintage dresser in a consignment store for less than $100.
 "I wanted something with character," she says.
 "Sometimes it takes time to find exactly what you want and for the price you want to pay, but I always find it's worth the wait."

-At 10×11 feet, the master bedroom is far from big.
+At 10×11 feet, the primary bedroom is far from big.
 Still, Brooke didn't shy away from painting walls a dark moody gray and bringing in a substantial upholstered headboard and footboard.
 "I really wanted it to feel cozy," she says.
 The ceiling got a makeover with faux wood wallpaper—a relatively low-cost way to cover up odd tiles.

 The couple remodeled the upstairs bath after moving in, but recent changes have made it more livable.
 A new larger vanity—a counter/sink/base ensemble purchased online— provides better storage.
 Brooke spray-painted the handles gold to match the faucet and fixtures.
 The shiplap-style walls are moisture-resistant PVC boards designed for exterior trim.
 Wood coat hooks are a space-saving alternative to a towel bar.